Strong CP from a Hidden Chiral Condensate: CP Violation from a Confining Hidden Sector

 Beyond dimension-five, there are further corrections from operators such as $(\chi \bar{\chi}) Q_i H^c \bar{D}$.
 These are suppressed by three powers of the cutoff, and thus always subdominant to the dimension-five operators above.

 The corrections in Eq.~\eqref{eq:nonrenorm_correction} present an immediate tension with the condition in Eq.~\eqref{eq:ckm_condition}: for a fixed hierarchy between $\LCP$ and $M$, a small vector-like quark mass $\mu_D \ll \LCP$ is preferred to achieve an $\mathcal{O}(1)$ phase in the CKM matrix, but this {\em enhances} the effects of non-renormalizable operators.
 In the minimal model discussed here, the $(\LCP / M)^4$ suppression in \eqref{eq:nonrenorm_correction} is enough to ensure ample parameter space with a stable solution to the strong CP problem, even with $\mathcal{O}(1)$ values of $\lambda$ and $\kappa$, but the relationship between $\mu_D$, $\LCP$ and $M$ is relatively constrained.
 One could easily imagine additional symmetries that forbid operators to higher dimensions, {\em a la} ref.~\cite{Asadi:2022vys}, but we will not rely on these here.
+There is also a tension between the need for a separation between $\LCP$ and $M$ and the resulting tuning required in the dark quark Yukawas, Eq.~\eqref{eq:delta_lambda_req}.
+For $\LCP \sim 10^8~\textrm{GeV}$, this tuning can be as small as $10^{-2}$, with $\LCP / M$ still small enough that the contributions from the dimension-5 operators are $< 10^{-10}$.
+This is roughly the value of $\LCP$ for which the quality problem is alleviated in a ``vanilla'' Nelson--Barr model~\cite{Dine:2015jga}, though in our case the loop corrections and electroweak hierarchy problem are comparatively less severe.
+Larger values of $\LCP$ can be easily accommodated in our model at the cost of tuning the Yukawas (or additional model-building for the necessary flavor symmetry).

 In summary, we see that allowing for CP violation to arise only from a hidden sector condensate automatically resolves a number of the issues with the minimal Nelson--Barr models in a theoretically compelling manner.
 The amount of tuning required in the model is quite modest, and the parameter space with which the strong CP problem is successfully resolved is substantial, with significant freedom to have CP spontaneously broken up to $\LCP \lesssim 10^{13}\,\textrm{GeV}$, or down to scales where direct phenomenological constraints start to play a role.
 In the next section, we will show that an entirely orthogonal consideration can make a sharper prediction about the scales in the model, when the hidden sector also provides a candidate for the dark matter.